Architecture¶

 google-gla:gemini-3-1-flash-lite-preview |

-Skill synthesis: CV extraction, deep research synthesis, read-later summarisation, travel briefing, post-conversation fact extraction, session summarisation |
+Skill synthesis: CV extraction, deep research synthesis, read-later summarisation, travel briefing, post-conversation fact extraction, PR review structuring, capability-gap classification |

 | Reflection | REFLECTION_MODEL_NAME |